On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: RQ3:

-Table~\ref{datasets_size} shows an example of the actual mean computation time for initialization and updates of the MLP model in an LL setup for the Risk datasets.
-The LL Speedup ratio ($\frac{init}{update}$) is given as a measure to compare LL to RFS computational effort, as RFS takes a similar time as the LL initialization time for each retraining.
-In half of the projects, the speedup in terms of time matches the theoretically expected speedup (linear dependency on data file size), while the LL time efficiency is still at least 3.6x as high for the others, only limited by the standard Python library used.
+\textbf{The actual retraining time speedup matches the theoretical one for Risk\_2\&3 datasets, and is lower than expected for the other datasets, although still showing at least a 3.6-fold speedup compared to RFS updates.} Table~\ref{datasets_size} shows the actual mean computation time for initialization and updates of the MLP model in an LL setup for the Risk datasets.
+The LL Speedup ratio ($\frac{initializat.}{updates}$) is given to compare LL to RFS computational effort, as each RFS retraining takes a similar time as the LL initialization time.
+In half of the projects, the speedup in terms of time matches the theoretically expected speedup (linear dependency on data file size), while the LL time efficiency, though lower than expected, is still at least 3.6x as high for the others.
+The reason for the lower speedup is the non-optimized memory management in the Python libraries causing extra time consumption in the training steps, independent of the size of the data.